berikobama/gsheet-etsy-importer/README.md

 ### Now to the setup itself:
 #### Step one: create a google sheet
 Log into your google account and visit sheets.new, as this will create an empty google sheet.
+Give it whatever name you want.
 #### Step two: Install the script
 Open the script editor ( Tools -> Script Editor ) and paste in ALL the contents of the Code.gs file.
 We now need to configure a few settings: